Six Key Responsibilities of the Non-Profit Finance Committee

 It’s also important that the individuals overseeing your nonprofit’s finances aren’t staff members or tied to your organization in any other way.

-1. Maintaining financial records
+1. Maintaining Financial Records

 • Revenue and expenses